Volunteering on a Conservation Project in South Africa

 All it took was a couple of steps on South African land and I was already in love.
 The air felt clean and fresh, while the sun gently warmed my face.
 I had visited South Africa during my summer, which turned out to be their winter.
 I was confused as all the local people were wearing large coats, while I was pretty comfortable in my shirt and shorts.
 This is when I discovered that sometimes even the winters in South Africa are warmer than the summers in England!

-This was the first time I had properly travelled on my own, and yes I was very nervous, but luckily Projects Abroad had taken great care in making sure that we were okay and our driver was waiting in the airport to pick us up.
+This was the first time I had properly travelled on my own, and I was very nervous, but luckily the organisation I was volunteering with had taken great care in making sure that we were okay and our driver was waiting in the airport to pick us up.
 This was when I first met the other volunteers who had also just arrived.

 We all seemed a bit tired as we introduced ourselves since we had all had very long flights.
 Our driver however, was full of energy and excited to meet us, and he managed to revitalise us by getting us to sing our national anthems.
 Fortunately we didn’t have to sing them for the whole three hour car journey, and we were allowed to have a quick sleep and regain our energy for the excitement to come.

 At the Conservation camp

 Once we got through the border into Botswana, we were moved from an ordinary car into a large, windowless jeep.
 Luckily, I had brought a few hair bands with me, as the journey was very windy and I wouldn’t have been able to see any of the amazing sights or the many beautiful animals that we passed.

 When we got there I was shocked to see how nice the camp was!
 It was in the middle of nowhere, but it was extremely well maintained and also a truly delightful place to spend two weeks.
 Meeting all of the other volunteers was great as they were all very friendly, and even though there were many different people from many different countries, everyone spoke English.